nicolastonon/tZq-TMVA-code/README.txt

 --- TRAINING

 * Train_Test_Evaluate : Trains a BDT from list of variables, in chosen region.
 Creates weight files (necessary to then compute BDT discriminants) & TMVA control '.root' files.

+--- RE-SCALING

+* Compute_Fake_SF & Rescale_Fake_Histograms : use TFractionFitter class to re-scale fakes to data, constraining all other backgrounds.
+This is needed in order to get a reasonable prefit normalization of the fakes (so that the control plots make sense, and the template fit will converge correctly).

 --- Templates Creation